 It’s worth noting that in general most allergic reactions are fairly mild and can be managed and kept under control for the most part.

 However, although rare, severe reactions such as anaphylaxis (sometimes referred to anaphylactic shock) can occur and in such circumstances immediate medical attention must be sought.

-(Please note: this article is in no way intended to replace the expertise or advice of your own doctor or healthcare professional.
-Please always consult them if you have any specific queries or concerns).
+Please note: this article is in no way intended to replace the expertise or advice of your own doctor or healthcare professional, nor should be acted on as such.
+Please always consult them if you have any specific queries or concerns.

 How Do Air Purifiers Help With Allergies?

 Air purifiers have been around for some time now but their popularity has increased significantly in recent times thanks to a growing awareness of how they may be able to help with specific conditions.

 Essentially, an air purifier is an electrical device which ‘cleans’ the air inside a room.